galaxyproject/iwc/workflows/bacterial_genomics/bacterial_genome_annotation/README.md

-# Bacterial genome annotation subworkflow (v1.0)
+# Bacterial genome annotation workflow (v1.0)

-This subworkflow use assembled bacterial genome fasta files and executes the following steps:
+This workflow uses assembled bacterial genome fasta files (but can be any fasta file) and executes the following steps:
 1. Genomic annotation
     - **Bakta** to predict CDS and small proteins (sORF)
 2. Integron identification